Robert Thomas (defensive lineman)

-Robert Thomas (born February 18, 1991) is a former American football nose tackle.
+Robert Thomas (born February 18, 1991) is an American former professional football nose tackle.
 He was signed by the Washington Redskins as an undrafted free agent in 2014.
 He played college football for the University of Arkansas.

 Professional career

 Washington Redskins

 Thomas was signed by the Washington Redskins on May 10, 2014, as an undrafted free agent.
 He was waived on August 30 for final roster cuts, but signed to the practice squad the following day.
 He was promoted to the active roster on September 25.
 Two days later, the Redskins waived him.
 The Redskins re-signed Thomas to their practice squad on September 30.
 He signed a futures contract on December 29.

 On September 5, 2015, Thomas was waived for final roster cuts before the start of the regular season.

 Seattle Seahawks

 Thomas was signed to the Seattle Seahawks' practice squad on September 7, 2015.
 He was waived on November 11.